By Stephanie Parker | 01 December, 2021 | 5 min read

 One baby uses roughly 3,000 disposable diapers each year, and can go through around 8,000 before being potty trained.
 Not only does this cost a lot of money—around $75 a month, or $900 a year—but it creates numerous negative environmental impacts.

-To better understand the ways that disposable diapers can harm the environment, Nicki’s Diapers looked at data from a variety of news sources, governmental reports, parenting organizations, blogs, and websites about diapers and the environment.
+To better understand the ways that disposable diapers can harm the environment, Nicki’s Diapers looked at data from a variety of news sources, governmental reports, parenting organizations, blogs, and websites The Environmental Impact of Disposable Diapersabout diapers and the environment.

 Disposable diapers do not only harm the environment in obvious ways, such as by filling up landfills, but in other ways as well.
 For example, disposable diapers introduce feces into groundwater, and they also contribute to the problem of oil drilling, as they are made from plastic, a petroleum-based product.